1926 Massachusetts gubernatorial election: Campaign

-Harry J. Dooley and Joseph B. Ely competed for the Democratic nomination for Lieutenant Governor.
+Harry J. Dooley and Joseph B. Ely competed for the Democratic nomination for lieutenant governor.
 Ely, an unsuccessful candidate for governor in 1922, was tapped by the party leadership so that the party could present an ethnically diverse and geographically balanced ticket.
 On August 28, Dooley dropped out of the race and endorsed Ely in order to unite the party.
 As Dooley did not exit the race before the August 13 deadline for withdrawals, his name remained on the ballot.
 Nevertheless, Dooley ended up winning the primary with the support of Irish Americans.
 Dooley refused the nomination as did Ely, who believed the means to be an embarrassment (but officially cited his mother's illness as his reason for declining).

 Dooley was replaced on the general election ballot by Fall River Mayor Edmond P. Talbot.
-Party leadership hoped that the popular French-Canadian politician would help the ticket attract votes from the state's 75,000 to 80,000 French-speaking residents, 75% of which were believed to be Republican supporters.
+Party leadership hoped that the popular French-Canadian politician would help the ticket attract votes from the state's 75,000 to 80,000 French-speaking residents, 75% of whom were believed to be Republican supporters.